OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

         GeoLayerView              # A GeoLayerView assigns a GeoSymbol to a GeoLayer, for viewing.
            GeoLayer               # Reference to a layer in GeoLayer list (above).
            GeoSymbol              # Symbol used to visualize the layer.
+           EventHandler []        # One or more event handlers to respond to map interactions
 ```

 A GeoMapProject can be used by other software, such as web mapping applications, to display maps.